facebook

 Greed

-Greed, or avarice, is the vice of desiring excessive amounts of material wealth.
-Gregory the Great (540-604 AD) once said, “From avarice there spring treachery, fraud, deceit, restlessness, violence, and harnesses of heart against compassion.”
-It is probably one of the most dangerous sins in this world, as it is the most rewarded in our society.
-Though money in and of itself is not sinful, what is sinful is the love of and desire for ever more wealth (1 Timothy 3:3, 8, 6:10), which can have disastrous effects on our fellow human beings, let alone our planet.
+It is probably one of the most dangerous sins in this world and is the most rewarded in our society.
+Money in and of itself is not sinful.
+What is sinful is the love of and desire for ever more wealth (1 Timothy 3:3, 8, 6:10).
+Compulsive greed can have disastrous effects on our fellow human beings, let alone our planet.

-Jesus himself made his position clear on the subject of wealth: “…Truly I tell you, it will be hard for a rich person to enter the kingdom of heaven.
-Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”
+“…Truly I tell you, it will be hard for a rich person to enter the kingdom of heaven.
+Again, I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”
 (Matthew 19:23-24, CSB).
-Despite what you might have heard in sermon illustrations, Jesus was not referencing a gate in Jerusalem, nor giving a geographical example as a point of reference.
+Some sermons may present these sayings as illustrations.
+Jesus was not referencing a gate in Jerusalem nor giving a geographical example as a point of reference.
 No, Jesus was quite serious and plain in his meaning.

 Generosity